hubrick/vertx-rest-client/README.md

 A fully functional Vert.x REST client with RxJava support.

-The basic idea is inspired by Spring's RestTemplate.
+The design is inspired by Spring's RestTemplate.
 The handling of MimeTypes and HttpMessageConverters is taken directly from Spring.